 An employee who is demoted, steps down, or who is laid off in accordance with this Agreement, shall be placed back into the same wage schedule in which the employee was working immediately prior to their assignment into management or promotion into the classification from which they are being demoted, stepping down or laid off.
 In determining the proper progression level for an employee demoted, stepping down, or laid off from a classification with a higher "thereafter" hourly rate to a classification with a lower "thereafter" hourly rate, such affected employee shall be placed in the appropriate progression level in the rate schedule referenced in this paragraph based on their experience in the newly assigned classification, regardless of whether such assigned rate results in a reduction in hourly rate.
-In determining prior experience hereunder, the Employer will give recognition to the verified number of hours of actual work experience on a comparable job which said employee may have performed within the previous ten (10) years for any other employer in a similar retail grocery operation.
+In determining prior experience hereunder, the Employer will give recognition to the verified number of hours of actual work experience in the same classification which said employee may have performed for the Employer and the verified number of hours of actual work experience on a comparable job which said employee may have performed within the previous ten (10) years for any other employer in a similar retail grocery operation.
 In the case of an employee who has been in their current position for 2 years or more and is allowed to step down, in no event will the reduction, if any, be more than three (3) progression steps.
-Employees above the "thereafter" rate.
+Employees above the "thereafter" rate shall be reduced, if applicable, from the "thereafter" rate.